eleblanc-ai/SweetPea/docs/back-end-functionality.md

 # Adding back-end functionality to the core server

 Write any Python function you want.
-For example, the following function `mySquareFunction()` returns the square of the argument `x` if it is a numeric type.
+For example, the following function `mySquareFunction()` returns the square of `x` (if it is a numeric type).

        def mySquareFunction(x):